-At The Werner Law Firm, we have been helping clients through the probate process for 40 years.
+At Werner Law Firm, we have been helping clients through the probate process for 40 years.
 As Southern California probate lawyers, we deliver personalized, quality legal assistance in a wide range of trust and estate matters, including probate and trust administration.
-If you are the executor of a decedent’s estate, you should not hesitate to schedule a meeting with us at once.
+If you are the executor of a decedent’s estate, you should not hesitate to schedule a meeting with us immediately.

-- Member of Nation’s Top One Percent Attorneys by National Association of Distinguished Counsel (NADC) in 2015
+- Member of Nation’s Top One Percent Attorneys by the NADC in 2015.

-For 40 years, we have offered stellar service throughout these cities in Southern California:
+For over 40 years, Werner Law Firm has provided award-winning services throughout these major cities in Southern California: